ArthTechnologies/quartz/README.md

 ✅ Basic communication with frontend for terminal
 ✅ Consistent routes
 ✅ Secure accounts and servers with a password system
-✅ Add support for plugins and mods from modrinth
+✅ Add support for plugins, mods, and modpacks from modrinth
-✅ Add support for mods/plugins from CurseForge
+✅ Add support for mods/modpacks from CurseForge
 🛠️ Make no-stripe/no account modes more stable
 🛠️ Make modded servers stable
 🛠️ Make discord accounts more stable